Questions to Ask at the End of an Interview

 - Do you have any concerns about my ability?

 This is a tough question to ask, and you need to be brave, as it’s essentially asking for negative comments.
 However, it’s a great chance to demonstrate that you are not afraid of critical feedback and, in fact, welcome it as a chance to improve your performance.
 Interviewers like to know that a potential employee is willing to learn and improve.

 It’s also a chance to address any potential weaknesses in your experience or skills and clear up any miscommunications that may have occurred in the interview.
 You should have a good idea of any areas of concern before the interview, so make sure you have an answer ready for any comments the interviewer makes.
 Using this tactic to turn negatives into positives is a great way to end your interview on a high note.

 Don’t ask these questions!

-Charities are rarely looking for employees that are primarily motivated by money.
-You’ll most likely have an idea of the offered salary range before an interview, but leave any specific questions around renumeration until a much later stage (unless the interviewer brings it up) or you’ll appear too money-orientated instead of being passionate about the role for its own sake.
+Charities are rarely looking for employees who are primarily motivated by money.
+You’ll most likely have an idea of the offered salary range before an interview, but leave any specific questions around remuneration until a much later stage (unless the interviewer brings it up) or you’ll appear too money-oriented instead of being passionate about the role for its own sake.
 Similarly, don’t bring up benefits or holiday allowance.

 Don’t ask any questions that you could easily find the answers to on Google.
 It suggests that you haven’t done your research and that you aren’t really interested in the role.

-This question is really jumping the gun; you haven’t even been offered the job yet and you’re already talking about promotion!
-It suggests to the interviewer that you aren’t really interested in the vacancy offered, but only in its potential as a stepping stone.
-If you want to sound ambitious and focussed on your long-term career, try asking “What would I need to achieve in this role in order to be considered for promotion in the future?”
+This question is really jumping the gun; you haven’t even been offered the job yet, and you’re already talking about promotion!
+It suggests to the interviewer that you aren’t really interested in the vacancy offered but only in its potential as a stepping stone.
+If you want to sound ambitious and focused on your long-term career, try asking “What would I need to achieve in this role in order to be considered for promotion in the future?”